 10 Give generously to them and do so without a grudging heart; then because of this the Lord your God will bless you in all your work and in everything you put your hand to.
 11 There will always be poor people in the land.
 Therefore I command you to be openhanded toward your fellow Israelites who are poor and needy in your land.

 Where are you on the path to spiritual maturity?
-Which of these characteristics of the spiritually mature do you display?
+Which of these spiritually mature characteristics do you display?
 Which do you need to work on?
 I’d love to hear your thoughts.

 For a great resource on spiritual maturity, check out this book: Emotionally Healthy Spirituality: Unleash a Revolution in Your Life in Christ by I’m reading through it now and am loving how convicting it is to me!
 God is speaking to me through the words of the author.